People Could Not Make Heads or Tails of This Viral Dog Photo

 The most recent puzzling imagery to spark a social media debate is a photo of wee little animal following its bliss on a bed.

 That’s all that was clear though — the viral dog photo shared by 18-year-old Govinda Tagle, a.k.a.
 Twitter user @govindatagle who is based in Mexico has some people online convinced that they are looking at a pig.
-It’s definitely a dog, and it’s her friend’s pup, the user tells TIME.
 Others, though, feel quite certain it must be a goat.
+However, trying to gather all the context clues, internet users having some strong feelings, and many people have chimed in.

+It’s definitely a dog, and it’s her friend’s pup, Tagle tells TIME.

 Many users flipped it to put things into focus.

 “I just posted the picture because I thought it was funny,” she told TIME.
-However, trying to gather all the context clues, internet users having some strong feelings, and many people have chimed in.

 Related Stories